ai/check-dts/README.md

 Unit tests for `.d.ts` TypeScript definitions in your JavaScript open source library.

-It is useful for non-TypeScript project, which want to provide good typing support for TypeScript users and good autocompletion for IDE and text editors.
+It is useful for non-TypeScript project, which wants to provide typing support for TypeScript users and autocompletion for IDE and text editors.

-It became especially useful if you have complex types with generics, like we have in [Nano Events] or [Storeon].
+It becomes especially useful for complex types with generics, like we have in [Nano Events] or [Storeon].

 ```ts
 // Negative test: test/index.errors.ts